 Barbara Forrest, whose murder took place in 1975, told a colleague that, “This is going to be my unlucky month.
 I just know it.
 Don’t ask me why.”

 Barbara went out dancing the night before her death with her boyfriend.
 She ended her evening earlier than Mary, hitting the bus stop for home around 1 a.m.

 Both Mary Ashford and Barbara Forrest were raped before they were murdered.
 Both were strangled to death and left outside in the early morning hours of May 27.
 They were found in Pype Hayes Park, Mary in a flooded sandpit.

 The blame for Barbara’s murder also fell on a man with the last name Thornton.
 Michael Ian Thornton worked with Barbara.
 Police found bloodstains on his pants, and he offered an alibi that later proved to be false.

 The Mary Ashford and Barbara Forrest Murder Trials

-Juries found both suspects not guilty due to a lack of substantial evidence.
+Juries found both suspects not guilty because of a lack of substantial evidence.
 In both cases, a sibling contested the finding of the court and demanded further investigation.
 No one was ever convicted.
 Both Barbara and Mary’s cases are considered cold.